Tick Fevers & Diseases

 Rocky Mountain spotted fever (RMSF) is transmitted by the American dog tick, the Rocky Mountain wood tick and the brown dog tick.
+The primary distribution of Rocky Mountain spotted fever is the southeastern and Atlantic coast states, although this disease occurs in varying numbers throughout most of the United States.
 Typical symptoms include fever, headache, abdominal pain, vomiting and muscle pain.
 A rash may develop after a few days.
 In some cases, a rash does not appear at all.
 If not treated in the first few symptomatic days, Rocky Mountain spotted fever can lead to severe illness or even death.

 Rocky Mountain spotted fever may often be misdiagnosed as the flu.